The hidden side of cosmic star formation at z > 3: Bridging optically-dark and Lyman break galaxies with GOODS-ALMA: Properties of individual galaxies

 \section{Properties of individual galaxies}

-In this section, we focus on a set of properties of individual galaxies: redshift, stellar mass, infrared luminosity, star formation rate, gas mass, dust mass, dust temperature.
-The methodologies used to derive these properties are also used for the stacked samples in $\S$\ref{stack}.
+In this section, we focus on a set of properties of individual galaxies: redshift, stellar mass, infrared luminosity, star formation rate, gas mass, dust mass, and dust temperature.
+The methodologies used to derive these properties are also used for the stacked samples, as described in $\S$\ref{stack}.